An overview

 What Is Live Proctoring?

-A human proctor joins the assessment session, typically through a webcam feed, and watches the candidate throughout the test.
-The proctor can flag suspicious activity, pause the exam, or intervene directly if something seems off.
+A human proctor joins the assessment session via a webcam feed and monitors the candidate during the test.
+The proctor can flag any suspicious behavior, pause the exam, or intervene directly if something appears to be wrong.

 This model has been around for years.
 Universities and certification bodies have used it extensively, and some hiring platforms still offer this as a feature.